krshn4n/blog/_posts/2020-09-01-WebDrawer-Schedule-properties.md

 ### What is going on here

 The code that displays properties on a page looks for display properties in the customPropertySets.
-The properties listed in each property set are displayed in a seperate section on the page, in the case of Schedule
+The properties listed in each property set are displayed in a separate section on the page, in the case of Schedule there is only one property set.
+Properties listed in the properties attribute of the routeDefault are not displayed, they are included as a list of properties required for internal use.